Sofia Richie Sizzles In Topless Photo

 That being said, the insider added that there is a possibly her role could expand on the hit reality show at some point in the future.

-To see more of Sofia, be sure to watch this season of Keeping Up With The Kardashians, airing Sundays on the E! network.
+To see more of Sofia, be sure to watch this season of Keeping Up with the Kardashians, airing Sundays on the E! network.

 Delivered To Your INBOX